LuccaWang1/PetPlanner/README.md

 ![Image of the add a specialist form with the user's mapped pets](/static/images/Readme_Markdown/add_specialist_pets.png) *Wang mappen the user's existing pet data, so the user can assign the specialist to one or all of their pets*

+* A user can add care providers, or specialists, for each pet (e.g. vet, groomer, nail trimmer, and emergency vet)
+* Specialists are saved in the PostgreSQL relational database under the user's account
+* The user's existing pet data is mapped, so the user can assign the specialist to one or all of their pets

 <br>

 [Back to the Table of Contents](#table-of-contents)